emilousim/FOUNDATIONS-CAPSTONE/README.md

   *Steps required to install project and how to get the development environment running:*

   In order to run this application yourself, you'll follow a couple of different steps.
 To generate and copy the files, you'll need to run 'git clone' + the project's github link (found under the green button labelled 'code' in the right hand corner of the project's folder) in your machine's terminal.
-After this is finished, all you need to do is run "npm install" in order to install the npm package dependencies as specified in the package.json: axios, express, cors, dotenv, g, nodemon, pg, pg-hstore, and sequelize.
+After this is finished, all you need to do is run "npm install" in order to install the npm package dependencies as specified in the package.json: axios, express, cors, dotenv, nodemon, pg, pg-hstore, and sequelize.
 Once all of this is complete, you're ready to start accepting those applications!

   ## Usage